delhoume/InvaderBMP/README.md

 8x8 rgb led matrix code for reading bmp files from SPIFFS on ESP8266

-This code included a bmp reader from SPIFFS or memory, and shows how to display the resulting image on a LED matrix, susing simple FastLED API.
+This code included a bmp reader from SPIFFS or memory, and shows how to display the resulting image on a LED matrix, using simple FastLED API.